Days of Smoke and Boxes

 not to stray.

 Many lives.
 I see this now, surrounded by boxes and history and sadness.
 And I am indeed struggling not to stray from that principle of being, my abiding essence, the true core of myself.
-I think an earnest ten-year-old girl lives within my rickety exterior.
+I think it is the earnest ten-year-old Cynthia who is most at home within my rickety exterior.

-Meanwhile, the disillusionment I am experiencing in my personal realm is exponentially mirrored in “the news”.
-Yesterday, in response to a comment from a reader expressing the sense of panic and dismay so many of us are experiencing, Robert Hubbell wrote this:
+And I also know that the disillusionment I am experiencing in my personal realm is exponentially mirrored in “the news”.
+A few days ago, in response to a comment from a reader expressing the panic and dismay so many of us are feeling, Robert Hubbell wrote this:

 I’m still in there.
 No matter what.